-This article provides an overview of common causes of vaginal itching, along with links to more detailed articles.
+This article provides an overview of some common causes of vaginal and vulvar itching, along with links to more detailed articles.

 Symptoms of yeast overgrowth can include: